 Working Paper: The Waiting Child?
 Processes of Platform Technology Adoption in the Electronic Voting Machines Ecosystem (Co-authored with Patrick Jones).

-Working Paper: Speaking in Two Voices, Strategically: Multiple Institutional Logics in the US Human Milk Market.
+Working Paper: Speaking in Two Voices: Multiple Institutional Logics in the US Human Milk Market.

 Working Paper: "Distributed Innovation: The Global Organization of Pharmaceutical R&D".